jharris1993/micropython-gigglebot/docs/source/sensors-tutorial.rst

 from both sensors, for both the black line and the background color.

-The following code will display the values onto the microbit leds when you press button A, allowing you to manually position your robot around your circuit and take readings.
+The following code will display the values onto the microbit leds when you press *button A*, allowing you to manually position your robot around your circuit and take readings.

 .. code::